-The purpose of Shiller PE10 is to provide long term risk to reward analysis based on earnings and current prices.
-Used properly, Shiller PE will guide you to asset allocation decisions that improve your long term returns and lower risk of large portfolio drawdowns.
+The purpose of Shiller PE 10 is to provide long term risk to reward analysis based on earnings and current prices.
+Used properly, this metric will guide you to asset allocation decisions that improve your long term returns and lower risk of large portfolio drawdowns.

 What is Shiller PE 10?

 Professor Robert Shiller of Yale University developed the Shiller PE 10 to more accurately reflect long term trends and smooth volatile components of the standard P/E ratio.
 It is also known as the Cyclically-Adjusted P/E ratio (CAPE).
 The “10” represents the rolling 10 year periods Shiller uses to calculate PE 10.

 The PE 10 for the S&P500 is the price of the index divided by 10 year inflation adjusted average earnings.
 The calculation is: S&P 500 annual earnings for the each of the past 10 years adjusted each year for inflation (using the CPI); then calculate the average for the decade.
 This number is then divided into the price of the S&P 500 to get the current Shiller PE 10.

 The higher the Shiller PE the more overvalued the market is historically.
 The lower the ratio the more undervalued the market is historically.
 More information can be found at Multpl.com including valuable charts.

 Advantages of Shiller PE 10

 Profit margins and earnings are cyclical in nature; therefore the standard and widely popular P/E ratio can be quite volatile.
 The earnings for any one year may not reflect true earnings because they are affected by expanding and contracting business cycles.
 For example in the first quarter of 2009, a short term collapse in earnings caused the standard P/E ratio to rise over 100 at a time the market was clearly undervalued and near a bottom.